Naked as Nature Intended: Production

+Once the film had been produced, the shower scene from the opening sequence was cut from the British release by the BBFC, and the film received an A certificate.
+The cut was made due to the assumption that viewers would infer that Pamela and her flat mate were lesbians.

 Release

 Tenser's marketing campaign for the film billed it as "the greatest nudist film ever".
 The campaign made use of the fame that Marks and Green had acquired by this time, billing Green as the "Queen of the Pin-Ups" and Marks as the "King of the Camera".

-The film opened in November 1961 at the Cameo Moulin cinema in Windmill Street to poor reviews.
-It was, however, popular with audiences, creating queues for entry when it opened.
+The film opened in November 1961 at the Cameo Moulin cinema in Great Windmill Street, London to poor reviews; it was, however, popular with audiences, creating queues for entry when it opened.
 The film ran in cinemas in the West End of London for two years.
-It was released in the United States as As Nature Intended because the word Naked was considered too risqué for the American public.
-Nevertheless, the cut scene remained in the American release of the film.
+It was released in the United States as As Nature Intended because the word Naked was considered too risqué for the American public; nevertheless, the cut scene remained in the American release of the film.

 The film was released on video in 1999.

+In 2013 Pamela Green published the illustrated book Naked as Nature Intended: The Epic Tale of a Nudist Picture (Suffolk & Watt, ISBN 978-0954598594) with photographs by the film's stills photographer "Dam Buster" Douglas Webb.

+Reception

+The Monthly Film Bulletin wrote: "The attractively photographed tour of Cornwall is by way of being a prelude to the climactic strip-tease.
+Otherwise the film is a waste of time for all but docile viewers who still feel there's something naughty in eyeing the unclad female form."